Great Trigonometrical Survey: History

 From its inception in 1600 to its domination of the entire Indian subcontinent by the beginning of the nineteenth century, the British East India Company gained more and more territory.
 With the acquisition of new territory, it employed several explorers and cartographers to provide maps and other information on its territories, most notably James Rennell, from 1767 in Bengal.
 As Rennell proceeded to make maps, the lack of precise measurement was noticed.
-In 1800, shortly after the Company victory over Tipu Sultan, William Lambton, an infantry soldier with experience in surveying, proposed to remedy precisely that, through a series of triangulations, initially through the newly-acquired territory of Mysore, and eventually across the entire subcontinent.
+In 1800, shortly after the Company victory over Tipu Sultan, William Lambton, an infantry soldier with experience in surveying, proposed to remedy precisely that, through a series of triangulations, initially through the newly acquired territory of Mysore, and eventually across the entire subcontinent.

 Measurement of the Calcutta baseline in 1832 based on a sketch by James Prinsep.
 This shows surveyors stretching a chain on coffers supported on pickets.
 The chain is housed under shade to reduce errors due to thermal expansion, and is aligned using a boning telescope.
 (Note: A boning telescope was a small, low-magnification telescope used to align the survey markers.)

 A zenith sector was an upward-facing telescope with accurate angle measurement scales.
-A star close to the zenith of known declination from the Pole star was used to determine latitude, as a direct measurement of the pole star could be affected by refraction.
+A star close to the zenith of known declination from the Pole Star was used to determine latitude, as a direct measurement of the Pole Star could be affected by refraction.

 The Great Trigonometrical Survey of India started on 10 April 1802 with the measurement of a baseline near Madras.
-Major Lambton selected the flat plains with St. Thomas Mount at the north end and Perumbauk hill at the southern end.
+Major Lambton selected the flat plains with St. Thomas Mount at the north end and Perumbauk Hill at the southern end.
 The baseline was 7.5 mi long.
-Lieutenant Kater was despatched to find high vantage points on the hills of the west so that the coastal points of Tellicherry and Cannanore could be connected.
+Lieutenant Kater was dispatched to find high vantage points on the hills of the west so that the coastal points of Tellicherry and Cannanore could be connected.
 The high hills chosen were Mount Delly and Tadiandamol.
-The distance from coast to coast was 360 mi and this survey line was completed in 1806.
+The distance from coast to coast was 360 mi, and this survey line was completed in 1806.
 The East India Company thought that this project would take about five years, but it took nearly 70 years, well past the Indian Rebellion of 1857 and the end of company rule in India.
 Because of the extent of the land to be surveyed, the surveyors did not triangulate the whole of India but instead created what they called a "gridiron" of triangulation chains running from north to south and east to west.
 At times the survey party numbered 700 people.

 The Trigonometrical Survey was conducted independently of other surveys, notably the topographical and revenue surveys.
 In 1875, the decision was taken that the Survey budget should be reduced from 240,000 to 200,000 pounds.
 This resulted in a reorganization under Surveyor-General Colonel J.T.
 Walker to amalgamate the Great Trigonometrical, Topographical and Revenue Surveys into the Survey of India.